Nrico/fineartsuite/README.md

 After running the server, visit `http://localhost:3000` in your browser to view the homepage.

+### Persistent sessions

+Sessions are stored in MongoDB using `connect-mongo`.
+Provide a MongoDB connection string via the `MONGODB_URI` environment variable before starting the server.
+By default the app connects to `mongodb://localhost:27017/fineartsuite`.

 ## Gallery pages

 Navigating to `/demo-gallery` or another gallery slug will display a public gallery page rendered from placeholder data.